Tabasco (burlesque opera): Synopsis

+Act 1

 Recently arrived in Morocco, sea traders Marco and Lola hawk their wares in the busy port of Tangier.
 The brother and sister both comment on their hopes of finding a little romance while in this exotic country and recount the morning’s trades, including a small bottle of red hot sauce acquired by Lola.
 A fanfare announces the arrival of the Pasha “Hot-Hedem” AKA “The Sultan of Spicy” AKA “The Bey of Tangier”.
 Before the Pasha makes his grand entrance, Marco and Lola meet the Pasha’s right-hand man, The Grand Vizier (a blood-thirsty executioner who longs for the bygone days of daily beheadings and nightly hangings) and Hasbeena (once the crown jewel of the Pasha’s harem, now a third-string concubine).
 Both unhappy with their current lot, the Vizier and Hasbeena plot to overthrow the Pasha.
 In order to keep the Pasha unaware of their scheming, they must keep him happy, and that means finding him a new French chef who can appease the Pasha’s love of spicy foods.
 Enter Dennis O’Grady, an Irishman who recently arrived in Morocco.
 Although he is neither French nor a chef, he is drafted to be the Pasha’s new cook.

 The Pasha enters with much celebration and he immediately expounds upon his love of spicy foods and for all things hot.
 A postman arrives with a letter from the Bey of Morocco.
 The fellow despot will be gifting a new harem girl to Hot-Hedem.
 The other ladies in the harem are not excited about this news.
 It is time for lunch and Dennis (now called François) enters with a small army of sous chefs.
 The Pasha takes one bite and declares that if François cannot prepare a dish spicy enough to appease his tastes by dinner, he will be beheaded.